Estonia

 -

-Chickenpox is an airborne disease.
+VACCINE(Varicella) Chickenpox HOW DISEASE SPREADSChickenpox is an airborne disease.
 Spread easily through the coughs and sneezes of an infected person.
+PREVENTIVE ACTIONS•Get Vaccinated

 •Avoid touching body fluids